Implications of Distance over Redistricting Maps: Central and Outlier Maps: Algorithms

 If we have a good estimate $\ac$ of the population centroid $\acpop$, then we can solve the above optimization using $\ac$ instead of $\acpop$ and obtain an estimate of the population medoid $\amed$ instead of the true population medoid $\amedpop$ and bound the error of that estimate.
-The issue is that the min $k$-cut problem is NP-hard \cite{goldschmidt1994polynomial,saran1995finding} \footnote{Note that in the case of the min $k$-cut problem of Eq (\ref{eq:minkcut}) the edge weights $s(i,j)=\frac{1}{2} \theta(i,j) \big(1-2\acpop(i,j) \big)$ can be negative while the min $k$-cut problem is generally stated with non-negative weights.
-Nevertheless, Eq (\ref{eq:minkcut}) still minimizes a cut objective and the non-negative weight min $k$-cut instance is trivially reducible to a min $k$-cut instance with negative and non-negative weights.}.
+The issue is that the min $k$-cut problem is NP-hard \cite{goldschmidt1994polynomial,saran1995finding} \footnote{Note that in our case the min $k$-cut problem can have negative edge weights while the min $k$-cut problem is generally stated with non-negative weights.
+Nevertheless, we still minimize a cut objective and the non-negative weight min $k$-cut instance is trivially reducible to a min $k$-cut instance with negative and non-negative weights.}.
 Further, the existing approximation algorithms assume non-negativity of the weights.
 Even if these approximation algorithms can be tailored to this setting, the additional constraints on the partition being a valid redistricting (each partition being contiguous, of equal population, and compact) make it quite difficult to approximate the objective.
 In fact, excluding the objective and focusing on the constraint alone, only the work of \cite{hettle2021balanced} has produced approximation algorithm for redistricting maps but has done that for the restricted case of grid graphs.
 Further, while there exists heuristics for solving min $k$-cut for redistricting maps they only scale to at most around $500$ vertices \cite{validi2022political}.

 Having shown the difficulty in obtaining the population medoid by solving an optimization problem, it is reasonable to wonder whether we can gain any guarantees about the population medoid by sampling.
-We show a negative result.
-Specifically, the theorem below shows that we cannot guarantee that we can estimate the sample medoid of a distribution with high probability by choosing a sampled map even if we sample an arbitrarily large number of maps.
+We show the negative result that we cannot guarantee that we can estimate the sample medoid of a distribution with high probability by choosing a sampled map even if we sample an arbitrarily large number of maps.
 This implies as a corollary that the sample medoid does not converge to the population medoid in contrast to the centroid (see Proposition \ref{th:samp_comp_1}).

 \begin{restatable}{theorem}{negativeredistmedoid} For any arbitrary $T$ many $\iid$ samples $\{A_1,\dots,A_T\}$ there exists a distribution over a set of redistricting maps such that: (1) $\Pr[\min_{A\in \{A_1,\dots,A_T\}} d(A,A^*) \ge 0.331] \ge \frac{2}{3}$ and (2) $\Pr[\min_{A \in \{A_1,\dots,A_T\}} f(A) \ge 1.1 f(A^*)] \ge \frac{2}{3}$ where $f(.)$ is the medoid cost function. \end{restatable}